Is Asbestos Banned in the U.S.?

 Bruce Vento Ban Asbestos and Prevent Mesothelioma Act

 The Bruce Vento Ban Asbestos and Prevent Mesothelioma Act was introduced in Congress in 2007 but ultimately failed to be signed into law.
-It was named after a Minnesota Congressman who developed pleural mesothelioma from asbestos exposure and passed away in 2000.
+It was named after a Congressman who died from pleural mesothelioma.
 The goal of this legislation was to expand the definition of asbestos and allow more products to be banned under the TSCA.

 You may be entitled to compensation if you or a loved one developed mesothelioma or lung cancer from asbestos exposure.
 Get a free legal consultation now to learn more.